justakazh/abaykan/README.md

 People who know me call me Abay.
 I made some things just for fun.
 Usually I can't live without Gudang Garam and Coffee.
 Often turning interesting ideas into beautiful things but sometimes also become horrible things.

 - 🔭 I’m currently working on Mobile and Web Application Vendor
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and also everything about Web Application Security
 - 📫 You can reach me via abay@codelatte.org

 <p>